lauralwd/metagenomicspractical/Bonus_exercise.md

 ## Inspect tree
 Find both tree files, and upload them to [iTOL](https://itol.embl.de).
 Create an account if you haven't yet, you will need it later in the Introduction to bioinformatics course.

+Visualise the trees.
+Have you determined the taxonomy of the Bins with CAT/BAT before?
+Than you can update the names in the tree.

+Are the trees similar, or dissimilar.
+If they are not, what could you do to be more sure of the phylogeny of these bins?